 Can you help?

 I am looking for venues to host The Wildflower Club.
-Either - beekeepers willing to open up your apiary so we can see your bees at work and learn a little about how you keep your bees, or people with pollinator friendly gardens who would be happy to give us a tour.
+Are you a beekeeper willing to open up your apiary so we can learn a little about how you keep your bees, or people with pollinator friendly gardens who would be happy to give us a tour.
+Do you have knowledge of nature that can be shared with our group, a specialist wildlife subject or nature based business?

 If you are located in Suffolk or Norfolk, England, please do get in touch via email at info@sunnyfieldshoney.com